January 24 is National Peanut Butter Day. This sticky and delicious food is so loved that it is given its own national day.

 - Peanut butter is a good source of vitamin E, B6, niacin, calcium, potassium and iron.

-- Peanut Butter Day Lover’s Day is celebrated on January 24.
+- March 1 – National Peanut Butter Day Lover’s Day

-- Peanut Butter Cookie Day is honored on June 12.
+- June 12 – National Peanut Butter Cookie Day

-- Peanut Butter and Chocolate day is celebrated on July 23.
+- July 23 – Peanut Butter and Chocolate Day

-- We celebrate Peanut Butter Fudge Day on November 20.
+- November 20 – National Peanut Butter Fudge Day

-Pin this post for National Peanut Butter Day for later
+Share this post about National Peanut Butter Day on X

 Would you like a reminder of this post for National Peanut Butter Day?
 Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.